 The spirit of philanthropy and humanity leads many of our alumni to work for organisations such as the UN, like Jeni Klugman, Director of its Human Development Report Office.
 Or passionately fight for a single cause, such as Natalie Bennett, an agricultural science graduate and former leader of the UK Green Party.

-Or it may take them into the law, lobbying for change, like human rights lawyer Geoffrey Robertson, who has fought discrimination and defended the freedom of speech on an international stage; and Indigenous mentor and founder of the AIME program, Jack Manning Bancroft.
+Or it may see them lobbying for change, like Indigenous mentor and founder of the AIME program Jack Manning Bancroft, and human rights lawyer Geoffrey Robertson QC, who has fought discrimination and defended the freedom of speech on an international stage.

-In accepting an honorary degree in Education and Social Work in 2006, he recalled his first time at the University in the 1960s.
+In accepting an honorary degree in Education and Social Work in 2006, Robertson recalled his first time at the University in the 1960s.

 “Learning at this university meant learning how and why to reject ideas that were cruel or obsolete or discriminatory,” he said.